krlospelaez/js-fixtures/README.md

 ## Fixtures

 The fixtures module allows you to load HTML content to be used by your tests.

-Your fixture is being loaded into an iframe container that is automatically added to the DOM.
-Fixtures are internally cached, so you can load the same fixture file in several tests without penalty to your test suite's speed.
+Try using this in conjunction with a powerful assertion library such as [chai-jquery](https://github.com/chaijs/chai-jquery).

 The code was completely refactored from the awesome jasmine-jquery with all jasmine and jquery dependencies removed, specs written with Chai + Mocha, and using an iframe implementation as a sandbox.
 This allows the fixtures to be more portable and minimizes side effects with the test runner.